skip to Main Content

 • Read about family violence statistics and learn the warning signs

-As divorce lawyers, we hear individuals express that they would never have thought they would experience family violence.
+As Calgary family lawyers, we hear individuals express that they would never have thought they would experience family violence.
 The grim reality is that it can happen to anyone.
 In Canada:

 • 50% of women have experienced at least one incident of physical or sexual violence since the age of 16.